EpidataSA/redmine-connector/README.md

 * [Anypoint Studio](https://www.mulesoft.com/platform/mule-studio).

-*  Java 7: Redmine ***REMOVED*** does not work unless you are using Java 1.7.0_x as your JRE.
+*  Java 7: Redmine connector does not work unless you are using Java 1.7.0_x as your JRE.

 * Web browser.

-*  A project configuration in Redmine: Configuring the Redmine ***REMOVED*** requires configuring a Project configured in Redmine, and provide the valid credentials to set the connection strategy of this ***REMOVED***: an URI and API access key.
+*  A project configuration in Redmine: Configuring the Redmine connector requires configuring a Project configured in Redmine, and provide the valid credentials to set the connection strategy of this connector: an URI and API access key.
 As optional parameters, you can set the username and the password to access the Redmine instance.

 ### Compatibility

-Redmine ***REMOVED*** is compatible with:
+Redmine connector is compatible with:

 Application/Service | Versión